panzerdp/dmitripavlutin.com/posts/165-vue-next-tick/index.md

 Looking into `handleClick`, right after data mutation `show.value = !show.value`, the logged DOM data doesn't correspond to `show` value.
 If `show` is `true`, then `content` is `null`: which means that DOM is not in sync with the component's data.

 If you want to catch the moment when DOM has just been updated, then you need to use a special function `nextTick(callback)`.
-It executes `callback` right after the new data updates have reached DOM.
+It executes `callback` immediately after the new data updates reach DOM.

 Let's find the moment when the `<div>` element is inserted or removed from the DOM: